Every good gay boy knows anal requires lubrication, but did you know that the slippery

 Suffice it to say, items found scattered around your domicile or in the office kitchen are

 poor imitations compared to sensual lotions and creams available.
-If you really are of a culinary bent

-MOST IMPORTANTLY-- a vast majority of these pitch-hitters contain natural oils and cannot be used with latex condoms,
+MOST IMPORTANTLY - a vast majority of these pitch-hitters contain natural oils and cannot be used with latex condoms,

 with the exception of egg whites.